jczjdeveloper/listtr/README.md

 Contribution
 ----------
 listtr is open-source.
-Feel free to fork and contribute
+Feel free to fork and contribute.

 Current contributors: